janhanz/BreedWinterStop/README.md

 #### Generality of App usability

 This App was developed to identify breeding and wintering grounds and stopover sites in GPS tracking data of Eurasian Curlew (*Numenius arquata*), and was also tested on the tracking data of other bird species in the HABITRACK project.
-It should be able to distinguish the mentioned stages of the annual cycle in many migratory bird species if the migration movement is distinguished from the stationary stages by clearly different speeds and if the time spent in breeding or wintering grounds is substantially different from the length of stays in stopovers.
-Otherwise, blocks of breeding or wintering grounds may be distinguished in unexpected locations and checked manually for their relevancy.
+It should be able to distinguish the mentioned stages of the annual cycle in many migratory bird species if the migration movement is distinguished from the stationary stages by clearly different speeds and if the time spent on breeding or wintering grounds is substantially different from the length of stays in stopovers.
+Otherwise, blocks of breeding or wintering grounds may be distinguished in unexpected locations and needs to be checked manually for their relevancy.

 #### Required data properties